dsobral/ELB/NGS.md

 * Did you broadly understand the challenges of removing bad quality bases from reads?

-* Could you use seqtk to remove low quality bases from the end of reads in a fastq file?

 * Did you broadly understand the challenges of removing adaptors from reads?

-* Could you use cutadapt to remove adaptors from reads in a fastq file?

 * Could you use trimmomatic to remove bad quality bases and remove adaptors from reads in a fastq file?